jimuelceleste/COVID-19-Agent-Based-Models/README.md

 # COVID-19-Agent-Based-Models

 This repository contains the three variations of our COVID-19 Agent-Based Model developed at the System Modeling and Simulation Laboratory (Department of Computer Science, University of the Philippines Diliman).
-There are three variations here: 1) Agent-Based Model for Quezon City (a coronavirus hot-spot), 2) a "generic" model with contact probabilities, and 3) a multi-space model with contact probabilities.
+The variations are as follows: 1) Agent-Based Model for Quezon City (a coronavirus hot-spot), 2) a "generic" model with contact probabilities, and 3) a multi-space model with contact probabilities.
 All these models are based on the Age-Stratified, Quarantine Modified SEIR with Non-linear Incidence Rates [1].
 The contact probabilities were taken from the study of Prem et al. [2]

 Model dependencies:
 - Mesa